aliclark/plox/README.md

   * Discretionary Access Control may be implemented using paths containing authz data
 * authz data may be contained within the response body
 * Secrets data (such as passwords and API keys) should be used only to retrieve authz data
-* Secrets data may be sent in the request body
+  * In this case, secrets data may be sent in the request body